dstrekelj/hxp-Dots/README.md

 ## How to play

+### Controls

 **Desktop:** ENTER and ESC/BACKSPACE to navigate menus.
 UP/W/SPACE/ENTER/LEFT-CLICK to jump.
 **Android:** Touch the options to use them.
 Touch the screen to jump.

+### Rules

+* The player "dies" if he leaves the screen or collides with an obstacle.
+* The score is equal to the amount of time spent "alive", expressed in seconds.

 ## Version information

+**Version 0.9.0**
+* Code refactored
+* New version of hxp-GUI implemented
+* Fixed memory leak on Windows platform
+* Flash and HTML5 support introduced

+---

 **Version 0.8.0**
 * Positioning of UI significantly improved